 The proposed premises will rely on significant volume of water to run.
 Water will be sourced from reticulated supply.
-Water will be used for sanitary and drinking purposes among others.
+Water will be used for ablution, sanitary and drinking purposes among others.

-- The proponent will put in place structural provisions for rain water harvesting to supplement huge demand by the facility. - Install sanitation facilities such as water closets that use minimal amounts of water and selfclosing taps. - Create awareness among employees and visitors on water conservation.
+- The proponent will install sanitation facilities such as water closets that use minimal amounts of water and self-closing taps. - Create awareness among employees and visitors on water conservation.